Jim Baldwin lives in Utah, and is concentrating on

 lost on USS Grunion, USS Flier, and USS R-12, among others.

-Mary Mihovich is a reference librarian in USS Flier crew member Al
+Mary Mihovich recently retired as a reference librarian in USS Flier crew member Al

 Jacobson’s Michigan hometown.
 With a background in genealogy